 - At the beginning of each school year or when a child joins the school, parents/carers are asked if their child has any medical conditions including asthma on their enrolment form.
 When this has been established an agreement will be sent to the parent/carers regarding the guidelines for asthma reliever inhalers in school.
-Appendix 1 will be used to notify parents. - This information is then added to the Children's Health Lists which includes all of the pupils in each class of any Medical Conditions or Individual Healthcare Plans that they have.
-Copies of these are kept in each classroom, staffroom and the main office.
-The sports coaches also have a copy with them when they are in school. - When a child uses their reliever inhaler in school a written record is made on a Blue wristband.
-This wristband is worn by the child to ensure parents are aware that a reliever inhaler has been used and how frequently
+Appendix 1 will be used to notify parents. - All medical information is added to Arbor in the office.
+A list of children with medical needs inc Asthma is shared with staff and all staff are made aware of children with a HCP.
+Copies of HCP/medical information are kept in each classroom medical boxes and in the medical room file.
+The sports coaches also have a copy with them when they are in school. - When a child uses their reliever inhaler in school a written record is made on CPOMS and a Blue wristband is applied to the child.
+This wristband is worn by the child to ensure parents are aware that a reliever inhaler has been used and how frequently.